argumentcomputer/zk-light-clients/ethereum/docs/src/benchmark/proof.md

 the `light-client` crate folder.
 Those benchmarks are associated with programs that are meant to reproduce a production environment settings.
 They are meant to measure performance for a complete end-to-end flow.

+The numbers we've measured using our [production configuration](../run/overview.md) are further detailed in the following section.

 ## Sync committee change

 Benchmark that will run a proof generation for the sync committee change program.
 This program will execute a hash for